King doubles down on controversial 'babies' tweet

 Asked by CNN's Chris Cuomo on "New Day" to clarify his comments, King said he "meant exactly what I said."

 "You cannot rebuild your civilization with somebody else's babies.
-You've got to keep your birthrate up, and that you need to teach your children your values," King said, paraphrasing remarks he said he's delivered to audiences in Europe.
+You've got to keep your birth rate up, and that you need to teach your children your values," King said, paraphrasing remarks he said he's delivered to audiences in Europe.
 "In doing so, you can grow your population, you can strengthen your culture, and you can strengthen your way of life."

 King said he'd like to see less of an emphasis on race in the future, idealizing an "America that is just so homogenous that we look a lot the same."
 He said that was possible thanks to trends in inter-marriage.